jesusherencia/Hints/Dev_Notes.md

 -p : link a host port to a container one
 Notes:
 -v & -p can be used more than once within the same command

+## In Python, in order to run a module(sub-module) from app root folder while using absolute imports in module files, use "-m' option

+> python3 -m <module_path>

+Examples 'module-path':
+- webapp (webapp.py)
+- web.app (web/app.py)